The DA (Direct Access) course.

 Items that you must bring with you on the day:

-• Provisional Driving Licence in the correct category for the motorcycle you will be using while training (or an official receipt from the Vehicle Registration and Licence Authority confirming that your application for a licence has been accepted).
+• Provisional Driving Licence (Plastic and Paper counterpart) in the correct category for the motorcycle you will be using while training.

 • Valid insurance certificate.

 • A safety helmet in good condition conforming to current regulations, and which is a proper fit for you.
 We do not recommend using a second-hand or used helmet.

 We also strongly recommend that you bring the following items of clothing with you, irrespective of the season or the weather:

 • A stout jacket, preferably designed for use with a motorcycle.

 • Waterproof outer layer.
 When not in use, this may be stowed in a convenient place on your motorcycle.